The Director of Public Prosecutions

 Shane Drumgold SC took office as the ACT’s 5th Director of Public Prosecutions on 1 January 2019.
 Mr Drumgold has been a prosecutor at the ACT DPP since 2002.
 He was appointed the office's first Senior Trial Advocate in 2009, Assistant Director in 2014, then Deputy Director in 2017, during which time he prosecuted many of the ACT’s most high profile homicides.

-Mr Drumgold has a Bachelor of Economics, Bachelor of Laws (Hons) and a Masters in International Law (ANU).
+Mr Drumgold has a Bachelor of Economics, Bachelor of Laws (Hons) and a Masters in International Law (ANU), and is an Adjunct Professor of Law at the University of Canberra.
 In 2003, he was awarded a Churchill Fellowship to study restorative justice in indigenous communities in the US, Canada and New Zealand, and has worked as a Public Defender in the Solomon Islands.

 Jon White SC 2008-2018